IoanaLivia/Mathable-Solver-Computer-Vision/README.md

 # Output

-In the submission_files directory that is automatically created (if not already present) based on the provided DIR_PATH, a directory is automatically created (if not already present) that will contain the .txt files for the position and token values per move and the .txt files for turn scores.
+In the submission_files, based on the provided DIR_PATH, a directory is automatically created (if not already present) that will contain the .txt files for the position and token values per move and the .txt files for turn scores.

 ## Evaluation

 For evaluation, the submission path to be set is in the format:

-predictions_path_root = f"{DIR_PATH}/submission_files/Submission_1/"
+predictions_path_root = f"{DIR_PATH}/submission_files/Submission/"
 gt_path_root = TEST_DIR_PATH + "/"